 Trade unions can have favorable micro outcomes by stimulating worker voice.

-Trade unions can facilitate contracting where there are benefits to a long-term relationship between the employer and the worker.
+Where there are benefits to a long-term relationship between the employer and the worker, trade unions can facilitate contracting.

 Trade unions have historically reduced wage inequality.

 Trade union monopoly power is bad, and its exercise may lead to a misallocation of resources.

 The basis of pro-productive union effects is vague while there exist alternative, non-union voice mechanisms.

 Governance procedures are not exclusive to union regimes and by design may lower rent-seeking behavior injurious to firm performance.